logo

 If your controller works with a wired connection, continue to step four.
 If it doesn't, contact an Xbox controller repair pro to get it fixed.

-Your controller uses a form of microchip software—known as firmware—to regularly communicate with your console.
-You'll need to periodically update it to make sure your device is working at its best.
+Still having trouble?
+The Xbox controller could be working with outdated controller firmware.
+Your controller uses a form of microchip software to communicate with your console.
+You'll need to periodically update it to keep your device running at its best.

-How to update the firmware on your Xbox console:
+How to complete a controller firmware update on your Xbox console:

 1. Keep your controller connected to your console with a USB cable.
 Make sure the cable is damage-free and firmly plugged in on both sides.